Learning Objectives

 What does WAF mean?

 WAF stands for web application firewall.
-Web applications are apps hosted on web servers.
+Web applications are apps hosted on network servers.
 These servers could be locally hosted or stored in the cloud.
-Firewalls are network security tools that filter traffic and block malicious access.
-When combined with web apps, firewalls block attacks on websites and keep user data safe from data thieves.
+Firewalls are network security tools that filter traffic and restrict malicious access.
+When combined with web apps, firewalls block website threats and keep user data safe from data thieves.

-What is the difference between WAF and a firewall?
+What is the difference between a WAF and a firewall?

-A web application firewall is a type of firewall, but there are many other varieties.
+A web firewall is a type of firewall, but there are many other varieties.
 For instance, you will find next-generation firewalls, packet filtering firewalls, proxy firewalls, and hardware firewalls.
 The key aspect of WAF is that firewall protection extends security rules to web applications.
-WAFs only filter HTTP traffic.
-They will not protect general network infrastructure or track TCP/IP transfers.
+A WAF operates by specifically filtering HTTP traffic.
+It will not shield general network infrastructure or track TCP/IP transfers.

 Is WAF a DDoS protection?

 Yes, in many cases.
-Distributed denial-of-Service attacks seek to flood servers with traffic.
+Distributed Denial-of-Service (DDoS) attacks seek to flood servers with traffic.
 The aim is to take servers offline and cause damage to networks and websites.
-A web application firewall can prevent DDoS floods by detecting suspicious traffic and regulating access requests.
+A web firewall can prevent DDoS floods by detecting suspicious traffic and regulating access requests.
 If the firewall keeps request rates low, the server should remain online and healthy.